The Practical Kitchen

 The end!
 It's really that easy.

-Pour the wets into the dries.
-(I often mix the batter in a 4-cup glass liquid measuring cup to make it easier to pour the batter later, but it didn't photograph well so I'm using a bowl here.)
+I often mix the batter in a 4-cup glass liquid measuring cup to make it easier to pour the batter later, but it didn't photograph well so I used a bowl here.

 There's one thing I want you to keep in mind as you mix this small batch pancake batter.
 A challenge, if you will.
 Try to mix the pancake batter in as few movements as possible.